omerbsezer/Fast-Ansible/README.md

 ansible all  -a "df -h"
 # check the status of the httpd service
 ansible all -m service -a "name=httpd"
+# get the uptime with shell module
+ansible all -m shell -a uptime
+# create testfile under '/tmp' with mode=0755
+ansible all -m file -a "path=/tmp/testfile state=touch mode=0755"
 ```

 - If you define your inventory file (nano inventory) and group the servers with keywords, you can use 'web_servers' and 'database_servers' in the commands (above).